by Joy Thierry Llewellyn

 LAMONT, ANNE.
 Bird by Bird: Some Instructions on Writing and Life.
 Lamont is a wonderful writer, not afraid to share her personal experiences and air her demons.
-She also gives great writing advice, most noteworthy are her comments on plotting and character development.
+She also gives excellent writing advice; most noteworthy are her comments on plotting and character development.
 My favourite Lamont line: “Give yourself permission to write shitty first drafts.”
 Cheers to that!

 ONDAATJE, Michael.
 The Conversations: Walter Murch and the Art of Editing Film.
 This is another of my favourites.
 It consists of a series of conversations held over a twelve month period between fiction writer Ondaatje and Oscar-winning sound and film editor Murch.
 Even though it is a book about editing, I found the content and Murch’s comments equally applicable to screenwriting.